 In previous decades (between 1940 and 1980) episiotomies became a very popular routine procedure with claims that it prevented long, painful labours and other benefits such as fewer lacerations to the perineum and protecting the baby’s head from trauma.
-In 1979 63% of all births in the US involved an episiotomy, with the UK and Australia also heavily favouring the snip.
+In 1979 63 percent of all births in the US involved an episiotomy, with the UK and Australia also heavily favouring the snip.

-After studies were conducted in the 80s however, many believed that the procedure did more harm than good with reports of pelvic floor weakness, painful intercourse after birth, perineal pain and trauma suffered by the mother.
-International health bodies therefore now advocate only performing an episiotomy when necessary, rather than making it routine.
+After studies were conducted in the 1980s, however, many believed that the procedure did more harm than good with reports of pelvic floor weakness, painful intercourse after birth, perineal pain and trauma suffered by the mother.
+International health bodies now advocate only performing an episiotomy when necessary, rather than making it routine.

 The recovery process

 Some believe that an episiotomy is more painful than a natural tear and leads to greater blood loss and a slower recovery, however this is not necessarily the case for all so don’t be afraid if you end up having one.
-Remember that for women in a high risk category for birth the procedure can literally be life-saving.
+Remember that for women in a high risk category for birth, the procedure can literally be life-saving.

-How to prevent one
+How to prevent an episiotomy